-SECOND FLOOR AT CENTRAL - The North Carolina Room is a special collection of the Forsyth County Public Library.
+SECOND FLOOR AT CENTRAL - The North Carolina Collection is a special collection of the Forsyth County Public Library.
 Our department focuses on local and state history, genealogy, culture, biography, travel, literature and folklore, as well as federal, state and local government information.
 Our collection includes the Photograph Collection, microfilm and microfiche, as well as a map collection.

 Because we house many rare and out-of-print resources, genealogical manuscripts, and microform materials, we are a non-circulating (building use only) research collection.
-Computers for online research on any topic related to the North Carolina Room are available and may be reserved up to a day in advance.
+Computers for online research on any topic related to the North Carolina Collection are available and may be reserved up to a day in advance.
 Computer scanners are also available to convert microfilm and photographic images into digital files.
 A staff member will always be available to assist you with your research.

 The Newspaper Index allows users to search for articles in five local newspapers, Winston-Salem Journal, The Sentinel, Union Republican, Winston-Salem Chronicle and Clemmons Journal.
 The database was created as a project by library staff in the 1990s to index newspaper articles by assigning them subject headings.
 The project began in 1992 and ended in 1999 but library staff also entered citations for articles from newspapers back to the early part of the 1900s.
 Many of the citations were transcribed from cards that indexed newspapers beginning in 1976.

 When searching the index keep in mind: